Skip to content

 typescript

-import { withLogging } from '@agentforge/core/middleware';
+import { withLogging } from '@agentforge/core';

-const loggedNode = withLogging(myNode, {
+const loggedNode = withLogging({

 name: 'search-node',